marcpster/tips-and-tricks/README.md

 # Tips and Tricks

-A catalog of useful tips discovered while creating a wide variety of software projects, saved as a series of MarkDown files.
+A catalog of tips discovered while creating a wide variety of software projects, saved as a series of MarkDown files.